aryna-yukhnevich/dev/README.md

 \
     **Grafana Configuration** [Optional]: \
     \
     Only if the `grafana_instance` section exists, the Grafana stack will be deployed.
+    If the Grafana stack should be deployed:
+    - `grafana_vpc_id` - specify the ID of the Amazon VPC where the Grafana instance will be deployed.
+At least 1 public subnet required.
+    - `grafana_security_group_id` - specify the ID of the security group that will be associated with the Grafana instance.
+Inbound access to Grafana’s default HTTP port: 3000 required.

+    Additionally, several optional configurations are available to customize the Grafana deployment:
+    - `grafana_key_pair_name`: add this parameter and specify the name of the key pair to be associated with the Grafana instance.
+If not provided, a new key pair will be created during the stack deployment.
+    - `grafana_bitnami_image`: add this parameter and specify the Bitnami Grafana image from AWS Marketplace.
+Default value: `bitnami-grafana-10.2.2-1-r02-linux-debian-11-x86_64-hvm-ebs-nami`.
+    - `grafana_instance_type`: add this parameter and specify the EC2 instance type for the Grafana instance.
+Default value: `t3.micro`.

-If the Grafana deployment should be skipped, remove this `grafana_instance` nested configuration from the general settings.\
+    If the Grafana deployment should be skipped, remove this `grafana_instance` nested configuration from the general settings, like shown below:
     ```json
     {
         "tooling_environment": {